 Night Sweats Topic Guide

 Night Sweats: Night sweats refer to excess sweating occurring during the night.
-Causes include menopause, infections, cancers, medications, hypoglycemia, and hormone disorders.
+Causes include menopause, infections such as TB, appendicitis and diverticulitis; cancer; medications like aspirin, other NSAIDs, and antidepressants; diabetes; low testosterone; and hormone disorders.
 Depending on the cause, in addition to sweating at night, symptoms may include flushing, fever, or chills.
 Treatment depends on the underlying cause.

 Mononucleosis Infectious mononucleosis is an infection most frequently caused by the Epstein-Barr virus.
 Symptoms include fever, sore throat, and swollen lymph glands.
 Treatment incorporates plenty of rest, fluids, and taking over-the-counter medications.
 It is recommended to avoid strenuous exercise for at least one month after the onset of symptoms to avoid rupturing the spleen.

 - Early Care for Your Premature Baby

 - What to Eat When You Have Cancer